Skip to content

 Why should you use this?

-General purpose, row level locking, ACID support, transactions, crash recovery and multi-version concurrency control etc.
+General purpose, row level locking, ACID support, transactions, crash recovery and multi-version concurrency control, etc.

 Architecture